mu-abbas/comments-section/README.md

 - View the optimal layout for the app depending on their device's screen size.
 - Create, Read, Update, and Delete comments and replies.
 - Upvote and downvote comments.
-- The current state is saved in the browser using `localStorage` so that it persists when the browser is refreshed.
+- The current state is saved in the browser using `localStorage`.
 - Time is dynamically tracked using `timeStamps` since the comment or reply was posted.

 ### Screenshots